schuchert/wikispaces/pages/FitNesse.Tutorials.ScenarioTables.md

 ### Create New Page

-* First, create the following page <http://localhost:8080/FrontPage.DigitalVideoRecorderExamples.ScenarioTableExamples.DvrThatCanRecordOneProgramAtaTimeExample> (//**Note**//: The AtaTime part of the name is important, FitNesse will not recognize a wikiword with two capital letters back to back, so rather than calling the page ...AtATime..., I named it ...AtaTime...)
+* First, create the following page <http://localhost:8080/FrontPage.DigitalVideoRecorderExamples.ScenarioTableExamples.DvrThatCanRecordOneProgramAtaTimeExample> (**Note**: The AtaTime part of the name is important, FitNesse will not recognize a wikiword with two capital letters back to back, so rather than calling the page ...AtATime..., I named it ...AtaTime...)
 * Replace the !contents with the following:

 {% highlight terminal %}